sipherr/depression/README.md

 This is my personal journal...I'll leave some of it here so anyone else can structure there "journal" based on this.
 Bascily I keep track of whats up for tomorrow and anything that can be added to the "Tomorrow" plan.
 Keep a list of bigger tasks and tackle them according to your schedule.

 ## Tomorrow
+- Call Silverio and let him know Monday
 - Goto the dump
 - Call for new carpets
 - More laundry
-- Hair cut
-- Get chain fixed
+- Get chain fixed (in progress)
 - Sea doo ride and bike ride?
 We will see
 - If you can...order OZ of Pine Tar Kush...shit is killer